esyede/rakit/packages/docs/data/validation.md

 > In the example above, `\\` (double backslash) is used to escape `:` (colon) so that the character is not
 > considered a parameter separator by PHP.

+> The match has to be exact.
+PHP's own parser is happy to read `2026-1-1` as
+> `Y-m-d`, but this rule is not: the date has to read back the same way it came
+> in, so a form asking for `Y-m-d` gets `2026-01-01` or nothing.

 Date formatting options can be read in
 [PHP Date](https://www.php.net/manual/en/datetime.createfromformat.php#refsect1-datetime.createfromformat-parameters).